tadasv/vim-tadasv-zet/README.md

 esac
 ```

 This lets me quickly open main note with `zet`.
-I can also quickly serach
+I can also quickly search
 through notes with `zet find <some text>`.